DenTeeth/PDCMS_BE/README.md

 ## Run the application

-- Ensure MySQL is running and the connection info in `src/main/resources/application.yaml` (or `application.properties`) matches your local setup.
+Ensure PostgreSQL is running and the connection info in `src/main/resources/application.yaml` (or `application.properties`) matches your local setup.
 - Start the app:
   - Windows: `mvnw.cmd spring-boot:run`
   - macOS/Linux: `./mvnw spring-boot:run`